HUB

 The Professional Integration HUB serves as a vital bridge between Ukrainians and Austria, offering a unique opportunity to connect Ukrainian professionals with local communities that are open and welcoming.

-My greatest achievements within the program include proving to myself that I can work effectively in a fully German-speaking environment, gaining a better understanding of the EU’s functioning, and acquiring valuable experience in policy-making.
+My greatest achievements within the program include proving to myself that I can work effectively in a fully German-speaking environment.
+I also discovered a completely new professional direction, gaining a better understanding of the EU’s functioning, and acquiring valuable experience in policy-making.

 PLANS AFTER PARTICIPATING IN THE PROGRAM

-After participating in the project, my professional dream is to one day represent Ukrainian interests at a major international forum.
+After participating in the project, my professional dream is to one day represent Ukrainian interests at a major international organization or forum.
 This is a goal that feels ambitious but continues to inspire me.

 Over the course of the program, I have also made substantial progress in becoming part of the Austrian professional community, achieving more in these three months than in the previous two years.